Silver Air (Czech Republic)

 Silver Air spol. s r.o. is a small Czech airline headquartered in Prague, offering both passenger and cargo services.
-Despite being a Czech airline, its passenger services are based at Marina di Campo Airport in Italy, while its cargo services operate exclusively in Romania.
+It was established in 1995 and started flight operations in February 1997.
+Even though it is a Czech airline, passenger services are based at Marina di Campo Airport in Elba Island Italy and operated on behalf of local travel and/or tourism entities.
+Cargo services are exclusively located in Romania.